harryreyesnieva/p8105_final_project/code/downloading_data.md

 -   finish creating data dictionary for var names — one method: slice top two rows for each sheet of each file, make first row the list names and the second row (descriptions) the list values
+-   maintenance:
+-   drop columns with all NA values (if they even exist)
+-   drop columns with all the same values

 **if you want to extract more columns from a particular file/tab, you can add the column name to the list at the bottom of this page**